LucaScorpion/JavaRant/README.md

 ### Rant
 Rants are get through one of the methods in `DevRant`, or by an id (`Rant.byId(id)`).
-This will throw a `NoSuchRantException` if the id is invalid.
+The latter will throw a `NoSuchRantException` if the id is invalid.
 In addition to the `RantContent` attributes, a `Rant` also contains:

 - tags